schmittjoh/php-option/README.md

 So in conclusion, unless you plan to call a method thousands of times during a request, there is no reason to stick to the ``object|null`` return value; better give your code some options!

+## Security

+If you discover a security vulnerability within this package, please send an email to one of the security contacts.
+All security vulnerabilities will be promptly addressed.
+You may view our full security policy [here](https://github.com/schmittjoh/php-option/security/policy).

+## License

+PHP Option Type is licensed under [Apache License 2.0](LICENSE).